 How Do I Apply Voice Biometrics?

 There are many variables to consider when integrating voice biometric technology into your business process(es).
-Two of the most critical considerations are: what will be the source(s) for your speech samples, and what will be contained in them?
+Two of the most critical considerations are: what will be the source(s) for your speech samples, and what can or will be contained in them?
 Each is discussed in greater detail below.

 Speech Sample Sources